General information for attendees

 Reasonable adjustments, as set out in the Equality Act 2010, relate to the removal of barriers to participation that disadvantage colleagues with disabilities or long-term health conditions, or, additionally, because of their caring responsibilities.
 Requests are required to be made during the abstract submission process to facilitate suitable planning and scheduling of papers by the stream convenors and conference organisers.
 Where such requests are accepted:

-• No discounts will be offered to the conference registration fee, but the SLSA does offer bursaries, details of which can be found on the conference website.
+- No discounts will be offered on the conference registration fee, but the SLSA does offer bursaries, details of which can be found on the conference website.

 Accessibility

-All conference rooms are accessible and have PCs, microphones, projectors screens and HD cameras pointed towards the lectern and feeding directly into the built-in lecture PCs.
+All conference rooms are accessible and have PCs, microphones, projector screens and HD cameras pointed towards the lectern, and feeding directly into the built-in lecture PCs.
 The Plenary room also has a hearing loop system.

-Fulton and Jubilee buildings both have accessible and gender neutral toilet facilities on each floor.
+Fulton and Jubilee both have accessible, gender neutral toilet facilities on each floor.

 Read more about: